Trump responds to his guilty verdict by falsely blasting a 'rigged trial' and attacking star witness

 His top aides on Wednesday released a memo in which they insisted a verdict would have no impact on the election, whether Trump was convicted or acquitted.

 His campaign fired off a flurry of fundraising appeals, and GOP allies rallied to his side.
 One text message called him a “political prisoner,” even though he hasn't yet found out if he will be sentenced to prison.
-The campaign also began selling black “Make America Great Again” caps to reflect a “dark day in history.”
+The campaign also began selling black “Make America Great Again” caps, instead of the usual red, to reflect a “dark day in history.”

 Aides reported an immediate rush of contributions so intense that WinRed, the platform the campaign uses for fundraising, crashed.
 The $34.8 million raised Thursday did not include what Trump collected at his in-person fundraiser or any donations that continued to come in online Friday.

-Associated Press writers Adriana Gomez Licon in Miami, Meg Kinnard in Columbia, South Carolina and Michael R. Sisak in New York contributed to this report.
+Associated Press writers Adriana Gomez Licon in Miami, Meg Kinnard in Columbia, South Carolina and Ali Swenson and Michael R. Sisak in New York contributed to this report.

 Credit: AP